ansible/awx-operator/docs/user-guide/advanced-configuration/assigning-awx-pods-to-specific-nodes.md

 The ability to specify topologySpreadConstraints is also allowed through `topology_spread_constraints` If you want to use affinity rules for your AWX pod you can use the `affinity` option.

-If you want to constrain the web and task pods individually, you can do so by specificying the deployment type before the specific setting.
+If you want to constrain the web and task pods individually, you can do so by specifying the deployment type before the specific setting.
 For example, specifying `task_tolerations` will allow the AWX task pod to be scheduled onto nodes with matching taints.

 | Name                             | Description                              | Default                          |
 | -------------------------------- | ---------------------------------------- | -------------------------------- |